 Your University ID card is also your Library card.
-You can borrow items using self-service machines in the Main Library, Barnes Library, and Dental Library, or take them to a lending desk.
+You can borrow items using self-service machines in the Main Library and Barnes Library, or take them to a lending desk.

 Please also see our information on borrowing laptops in the Main Library and the Barnes Library.

-Items (apart from laptops) may be returned via the sortation machine in the Main Library, return boxes, on self service machines or at staffed service points, at any site.
+Items (apart from laptops) may be returned via the sortation machine in the Main Library, return boxes, on self service machines at the Barnes library, or at staffed service points.

 Loan periods and amounts